Review of Mary and the Witch’s Flower (2017)

 There is a sense of wonder and internal logic to the secret world of magic in this movie, but it’s very near the noise floor.
 The magic is bright and colourful but rarely whimsical, surprising, practical, or symbolic.
 It seems largely redundant.
 There’s no in-universe reason why it’s even secret.

 While she’s being exposed to a long parade of wonders in a tour of the college, Mary is unmoved, as if she’s already seen Harry Potter and the Sorcerer’s Stone (2001) and expected something like it.
 After passing by students pushed toward jets of flame on a conveyor belt, a pig creature like Porco Rosso (1992) and a roasting pig, Mary says “Cooking with magic – that sounds delicious.”
-Her experience is that shallow.
+Compare Spirited Away (2001), where Chihiro is led past a pig pen in an early scene, and is too scared to say anything.
+Mary’s experience is shallow.
 This superficiality extends to the moral plane.
 The villains lack all redeeming features and seem to have no motivation for their grand scheme, which fails for no apparent reason, just like the last time they tried doing exactly the same thing and blew up the school in a massive fireball.
 The broomstick breaks but is quickly repaired.
 Nothing sticks.

 The pacing is brisk, passing from one sequence to another through a series of simple narrative tokens: The school’s first rule, which makes no sense, is recited because it drives the plot.
 The other rules are not known because they do not drive the plot, damaging the setting.
 Gib and Peter exist to be threatened in precisely the manner required to get Mary to turn back and do something on queue.
 Within the story there is no reason why Gib or Peter are selected.
 The first is an improbable coincidence, the second a lazy, overly self-destructive move on the part of the villains.